 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-Anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including the latest anxiety research: Psychological Stress Can Make Pain Worse.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including Eating High-Fiber Foods Could Help Reduce Anxiety And Stress.

 Wouw, Marcel van de, et al. “Short‐Chain Fatty Acids: Microbial metabolites That Alleviate Stress‐Induced Brain‐Gut Axis Alterations.”
 The Journal of Physiology, Wiley/Blackwell (10.1111), physoc.onlinelibrary.wiley.com/doi/10.1113/JP276431.